Porsche 356SL: Construction and assembly

 The chassis consists of welded steel box sections with a 2100mm wheelbase and independent suspension made up from transverse torsion bars and trailing arms with swing axles at the rear.
 The 356/2 body was made of aluminum with steel doors.
 Type 514 modifications to the 356/2 body consisted of items like aluminum panels underneath for improved aerodynamics, enlarged 78-litre fuel tank with quick release filler cap and leather bonnet straps.
 Furthermore, the cars had some specific features for the Le Mans race like extra headlights, aluminum shrouds around the wheels and a 3rd wiper that were not used in every event.
 The type 369 air cooled flat four-cylinder engine was modified with a camshaft designed by Ernst Fuhrmann and a lighter flywheel, increasing the horsepower from 40 to 46 bhp.
 The displacement of 1086cc with a 7:1 compression ratio, the Solex 32 PBI carburettors and Fichtel & Sachs clutch was the same as the type 369 engine used in the 356/2 and the first models of the 356 produced in Stuttgart.
 The gear ratios of the four-speed Volkswagen gearbox were modified as well.

-Final assembly was performed at either Stuttgarter Karosseriewerk Reutter & Co or Dannenhauer & Strauss.
+Final assembly was performed at either Stuttgarter Karosseriewerk Reutter & Co or Dannenhauer & Stauss.
 The 356SL cars show some inconsistencies in numbering because bodies and chassis have been combined whole or in part after crashes and exported car chassis have been renumbered to the 300x/A range.
 This allowed for the re-use of original chassis numbers which prevented the need for new registration and customs paperwork.
 For instance, chassis number 356/2-055 has been re-used at least twice.
 The cars have been modified significantly during the first few years to be able to meet sporting regulations and keep them competitive, for instance in 1952 two cars received a higher roof for Italian regulations and in 1953 a more streamlined lower body was introduced.
 Various engine types were used in the cars depending on the class they were competing in and following the engine developments at Porsche.